vigzmv/aliens_vs_cannons/README.md

 ## Shoot them All!!

-Thanks to [Brunos Krebs](https://twitter.com/brunoskrebs) for this amazing [guide](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-1/) for this project
+Thanks to [Brunos Krebs](https://twitter.com/brunoskrebs) for this amazing [guide](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-1/) for this project.

 Built Using: